 Monday – Friday 7:30 am to 4:30 pm

-Women who have recently had a baby or surgery, and will be out of work for some time as a result of these conditions, may be eligible for New York State Disability (NYSD).
+Individuals who have recently had a baby or surgery, and will be out of work for some time as a result of these conditions, may be eligible for New York State Disability (NYSD).
 Most employers are required by state law to provide insurance coverage for these Disability Benefits.
-Some women may also have private disability policies that provide benefits after childbirth or surgery.
+Some patients may also have private disability policies that provide benefits after childbirth or surgery.

 Steps to Take